 ⚠️ Requirements: A paid Claude account (Pro or Max) is required for Claude Code.
 This tutorial uses macOS, but Windows users can follow along.
 Just substitute Finder with File Explorer, Command with Control, and use PowerShell instead of Terminal.

-Why Trouble Yourself With Using Claude Code in the Terminal?
+Why Trouble Yourself Using Claude Code in the Terminal?

 The Terminal setup takes minutes and the capabilities make it worthwhile: